wpmudev/custom-sidebars/readme.txt

 * Added: Custom sidebars now works with BuddyPress pages.

 = 1.4 =
-* Fixed: Individual post sidebar selection when default sidebars for single posts are defined
+* Fixed: Individual post sidebar selection when default sidebars for single posts are defined.
-* Fixed: Category sidebars sorting
+* Fixed: Category sidebars sorting.
-* Added: WP 3.8 new admin design (MP6) support
+* Added: WP 3.8 new admin design (MP6) support.

 = 1.3.1 =
-* Fixed: Absolute paths that leaded to the outdated browser error
+* Fixed: Absolute paths that leaded to the outdated browser error.
-* Fixed: Stripped slashes for the pre/post widget/title fields
+* Fixed: Stripped slashes for the pre/post widget/title fields.

 = 1.3 =
-* Fixed: A lot of warnings with the PHP debug mode on
+* Fixed: A lot of warnings with the PHP debug mode on.
-* Improved: Styles to make them compatible with WP 3.6
+* Improved: Styles to make them compatible with WP 3.6.
-* Fixed: Creation of sidebars from the custom sidebars option
+* Fixed: Creation of sidebars from the custom sidebars option.
-* Fixed: Missing loading icons in the admin area
+* Fixed: Missing loading icons in the admin area.
 * Removed: Donate banner.
 Thanks to the ones that have be supporting Custom Sidebar so far.

 = 1.2 =
 * Fixed: Searches with no results shows default sidebar.
-* Added: RTL support (thanks to Dvir http://foxy.co.il/blog/)
+* Added: RTL support (thanks to Dvir http://foxy.co.il/blog/).
-* Improved: Minor enhancements in the interface to adapt it to wp3.
+* Improved: Minor enhancements in the interface to adapt it to WordPress 3.x.
-* Fixed: Slashes are added to the attributes of before and after title/widget
+* Fixed: Slashes are added to the attributes of before and after title/widget.

 = 1.1 =
-* Fixed: Where lightbox not showing for everybody (Thanks to Robert Utnehmer)
+* Fixed: Where lightbox not showing for everybody (Thanks to Robert Utnehmer).
-* Added: Default sidebar for search results pages
+* Added: Default sidebar for search results pages.
-* Added: Default sidebar for date archives
+* Added: Default sidebar for date archives.
-* Added: Default sidebar for Uncategorized posts
+* Added: Default sidebar for Uncategorized posts.

 = 1.0 =
-* Fixed: Special characters make sidebars undeletable
+* Fixed: Special characters make sidebars undeletable.
-* Added: Child/parent pages support
+* Added: Child/parent pages support.
-* Improved interface to handle hundreds of sidebars easily
+* Improved interface to handle hundreds of sidebars easily.
-* Added: Ajax support for creating an editing sidebars from the widget page
+* Added: Ajax support for creating an editing sidebars from the widget page.

 = 0.8.2 =
-* Fixed: Problems with Spanish translation
+* Fixed: Problems with Spanish translation.
-* Fixed: Some CSS issues with WP3.3
+* Fixed: Some CSS issues with WordPress 3.3.

 = 0.8.1 =
 * Fixed: You can assign sidebars to your pages again.